ashwinivairalkar/paig/paig-server/backend/paig/README.md

    ```bash
    cd backend
    ```
-  Go to the backend directory for Power shell
+ Go to the backend directory in PowerShell.

    ```bash
    cd backend